czone-tech/magento2-ajaxified-catalog/README.md

 ## Ajax Layered Navigation module for Magento2
 This module applies AJAX on the products catalog page.
 The left layered navigation block links are also modified to load via AJAX.

+The module has been tested with Magento 2.0.x and 2.1.x, however, it should work fine for other Magento 2.x versions as well.
+Please note that while this module works oob for Magento_Blank and Magento_Luma themes, it may break if a custom theme modifies certain view files related to layered navigation or products list block.
+This seems an unavoidable issue at the moment.
 If you have any issues using this module, you may contact us at support@czonetechnologies.com

 ###Why AJAX?